csc203-calpoly/.github/profile/README.md

 # CSC 203 Cal Poly

 This is the organization for CSC 203 at Cal Poly.
+It contains a bunch of PUBLIC and PRIVATE repos.

 If you're seeing this, I assume you're an instructor (and member of the organization).
-The organization contains a bunch of PUBLIC and PRIVATE repos.

 ## Public repos